-Any student found with lice or nits will be sent home until they are treated and all nits are removed in compliance with the school board's "No-Nit" policy (JHC-AP2).
+Any student found with a head lice infestation will be sent home for 24 hours to be treated.
+(JHC-AP2).
 Infested students must be picked up and may not ride the bus home.
 Before the student will be permitted to return to class, he/she must be brought to school by a parent or guardian to be examined by the nurse.
-If lice or nits are found, the student will be sent back home with the parent or guardian for further treatment.
+If live head lice are found, the student will be sent back home with the parent or guardian for further treatment.
 The student will have to be brought to school and rechecked by the nurse until approved for return to school.
-Once the student is approved for admittance to school, he/she may ride the bus.
+A student who has been identified as having nits but not a live head lice infestation will be reexamined within 5 days of the initial identification.
+If nits are still present, parents/guardians will again be instructed on treatment options.
+The process will repeat until the student is free of nits.